rneswold/wordlebot/README.md

 ## To-do items

-- [X] Make `webster` use all three forms of clues
+- [X] Make `wordlebot` use all three forms of clues
   - [X] Handle GREEN hints
   - [X] Handle YELLOW hints
   - [X] Handle BLACK hints
-- [X] When `webster` correctly guesses, emit the colored-box output that Wordle uses to show your friends how you did, without giving away any part of the puzzle.
+- [X] When `wordlebot` correctly guesses, emit the colored-box output that Wordle uses to show your friends how you did, without giving away any part of the puzzle.
-- [ ] If it's too hard to give perfect clues, `webster` can perform both roles: guessing and generating the clues.
+- [ ] If it's too hard to give perfect clues, `wordlebot` can perform both roles: guessing and generating the clues.

 ## Progress

-For this run, `webster` only used green hints.
+For this run, `wordlebot` only used green hints.
 It can take a while to solve the puzzle because it only makes progress when the word it chooses generates green hints.
 But even this can cause surprising results.
 For this run, the word to solve was CAMEL.
 Here's how one